fallin/Itc4net/README.md

 s.Fork(out s1, out s2, out s3, out s4);
 ```

 *A note about logical clock identifiers: the ID of a logical clock needs to be unique in the system, for each participant.
-Some approaches use integers which works well when there is a global authority that can hand-out identities or when the system uses a fixed number of participants.
-Some approaches use UUIDs (or other globally unique naming strategy) which allows any number of participants, but tracking casual history for each participant leads to very large timestamps.
+Some approaches use integers which works well when there is a global authority that can hand out identities or when a system uses a fixed number of participants.
+Some approaches use UUIDs (or other globally unique naming strategies) which allows any number of participants, but tracking casual history for each participant leads to very large timestamps.
 Instead, ITC uses the fork operation to generate a distinct pair of IDs from an existing stamp.
 This allows a dynamic number of participants and eliminates the need for a global authority, as any (non-anonymous) stamp can generate new IDs.*

 #### Peek